House 4481

 (1) Recent reports by PJM Interconnection, L.L.C.
 (PJM), have highlighted that electricity demand across the PJM footprint, including West Virginia, is projected to grow due to data centers, electrification of vehicles and buildings, and other large load additions;

-(1) Review and validate load forecasts submitted by West Virginia utilities to PJM;
+(1) Review and validate load forecasts submitted by West Virginia utilities and other companies to PJM;

-(3) Access all relevant materials, including confidential agreements, necessary to carry out this oversight.
+(3) Access all relevant and necessary materials, including confidential agreements necessary to maintain effective oversight.

 §24-2J-3.
 Oversight of Load Forecasting.

-(a) The Public Service Commission of West Virginia shall initiate proceedings, pursuant to its authority under this code, to investigate the methodologies, data, and assumptions used by West Virginia electric utility companies and other load-serving entities in developing load forecasts submitted to PJM.
-The commission shall complete the investigation within 12 months of initiation of the investigation.
+(a) The Public Service Commission shall, pursuant to its authority under this code, investigate methodologies, data, and assumptions used to develop load forecasts submitted to the commission and to PJM.

 (b) As part of the investigation, the commission shall:

-(1) Review all materials, data sets, and filings provided by West Virginia utilities to PJM related to load forecasting, as authorized by §24-1-1 et seq. of this code;
+(1) Review all materials, data sets, and filings provided by utilities to the commission and to PJM which concern load forecasting, as authorized by §24-1-1 et seq. of this code;

 (2) Evaluate the accuracy, consistency, and transparency of forecasting methods and assumptions;

-(3) Review and audit specific load interconnection requests to ensure that only those projects that have a high likelihood of being developed are included in the load forecast, consistent with the commission’s jurisdiction under this code.
-As part of this evaluation, the commission shall consider financial commitments provided by the interconnecting customer to the development of its project, based on milestones such as executed agreements or deposits;
+(3) Review and audit specific load interconnection requests filed with PJM to ensure that only those projects that have a high likelihood of being developed are included in load forecasts.
+As part of this evaluation, the commission shall consider financial commitments of the interconnecting customer for its project and milestones such as executed agreements or deposits;

 (4) Coordinate directly with PJM to ensure that West Virginia’s utility forecasts are incorporated into PJM’s regional planning on a fair, accurate, and non-duplicative basis; and

-(5) Work jointly with PJM and other state utility commissions or entities within the PJM footprint to ensure that new large loads and customer contracts are not double-counted across jurisdictions and to evaluate whether other state load forecasting policies can improve West Virginia’s efforts.
+(5) Work jointly with PJM and other state utility commissions or entities within the PJM footprint to ensure that new large loads and customer contracts are not incorrectly counted across jurisdictions and recommend policies and legal changes to improve load forecasting.

-(a) In carrying out its responsibilities under this article, the commission shall have authority to review and access any contracts, agreements, or commitments between interconnecting customers and West Virginia utilities that impact load forecasting assumptions.
-The commission may require submission of redacted versions for public review where feasible.
+(a) The commission shall have authority to review and access any contracts, agreements, or commitments between interconnecting customers, prospective customers, and West Virginia utilities that impact load forecasting assumptions.

 (b) The report shall describe: